Chart Color Schemes

 Forest Hill's residents are relatively healthy in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

 Forest Hill's health metrics are close to national benchmarks.
 Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
-Private health cover rate is relatively low at approximately 50% of the total population (~5,620 people), compared to 54.2% in Greater Melbourne and a national average of 55.3%.
+The rate of private health cover is relatively low at approximately 50% of the total population (~5,625 people), compared to 54.2% in Greater Melbourne and a national average of 55.3%.

-The most common medical conditions are arthritis (7.8%) and mental health issues (7.5%).
-70.2% of residents declare themselves completely clear of medical ailments, compared to 72.3% across Greater Melbourne.
-22.3% of residents are aged 65 and over (2,504 people), which is higher than the 20.4% in Greater Melbourne.
-This aligns with the general population's health profile.
+The most common medical conditions are arthritis (7.8%) and mental health issues (7.5%), while 70.2% of residents declare themselves completely clear of medical ailments, compared to 72.3% in Greater Melbourne.
+The area has 22.3% of residents aged 65 and over (2,506 people), which is higher than the 20.4% in Greater Melbourne.

 Frequently Asked Questions - Health